The Genius 9000 represents a blend of features and innovation for the price. There is no denying that it is a very capable electric toothbrush.

 You can choose any cleaning mode you like based on your preference.
 It is advisable to use the toothbrush head best suited for each clean and your personal oral hygiene needs.

-To find out more about each cleaning mode and the best brush head to use with it, read this post, which explains the Oral-B modes available.
+To find out more about each cleaning mode and the best brush head to use with it, read our Oral-B Cleaning Modes explained article.

-Typically the cleaning modes last for 2 minutes each and this ties in with what is recommended by Dentists.
-The built in timer has 2 modes, the standard 2 minute or professional.
+Typically the cleaning modes last for 2 minutes each and this ties in with what is recommended by oral health professionals.
+The built-in timer has 2 modes, the standard 2 minute or professional.

 With the 2 minute timer it signals with a long stuttering sound and a flashing light of the smart ring that the 2 minute brushing time has come to an end.

 With the professional mode (came preset out of the box) the quadpacer on the 9000 kicks in.
 A short stuttering sound and flashing light of the Smart Ring at 30 second intervals to move to the next quadrant of your mouth.
 A long stuttering sound and flashing light indicate the end of the professionally recommended 2 minute clean.

 The timer memorises the elapsed brushing time, even when the handle is briefly switched off during brushing.
 Anything longer than 30 seconds paused and the timer resets